 PREAMBLE AND KEY POINTS

-This Note was initially written as an aide-memoire of residual issues and concerns with the DfT Guidance and Calculator.
+This Note was initially written as an aide-memoire of residual issues and concerns with the DfT Guidance and Calculator published in late 2010.
 It has subsequently been updated from time to time, both to reflect the outcome of continued dialogue with DfT, and also to capture experience of the PTEs in their negotiations with bus operators, to the extent that these have involved debating aspects of the Guidance.
 The current version of this note reflects PTE negotiating activity in the last two years, approximately, and has benefitted from telephone interviews with CT officers at all six English PTEs and Nottingham City Council (for convenience, collectively called here “PTEs”).
 The author is extremely grateful for the help and assistance he has received from colleagues.

 Key points from this recent experience are as follows.